Minegamer95/BusyLightExtension/README.md

-# This is a small Browser Extension to Control USB BusyLights
+# This is a small Browser Extension to Control Kuando USB BusyLights